Republic of Poland

 - Tourist emergency helpline +48 608 599 999

-The team is ready to answer all your questions in Polish, English, German and Spanish everyday between 08:00 am and 08:00 pm.
+The team is ready to answer all your questions in Polish, English and German Monday to Friday between 08:00 am and 04:00 pm.

 These are compatible with the regulations in EU countries.
 Speed limits on Polish roads are: